toothemooon/svelte4_integration/README.md

 ## Troubleshooting

 - If port 5000 is in use (common on macOS), the app uses port 5001 instead
-- Check browser console (F12) for any network errors
+- Check browser console (F12) for any network errors and API responses
-- Make sure both servers (frontend and backend) are running
+- Make sure both servers (frontend and backend) are running simultaneously
 - If you see CORS errors, verify that Flask-CORS is installed and configured properly
+- For database issues, you can reset the database by running `init_db.py`